-The Board is responsible for reviewing and approving the Company's Investing Policy and for monitoring the performance of Heirloom Investment Management LLC in the performance of its obligations under the Services Agreement.
+The Board is responsible for reviewing and approving the Company's Investing Policy.
 The Company holds board meetings as required and not less than four times annually.
 The Board has constituted committees with responsibility for overseeing audit, remuneration, valuation and investment matters.